finom/rebloom/README.md

 import appState from './appState';

 const MyComponent = () => {
-  // the component is re-rendered when count or ids are re-assigned const count = appState.use('count');
+  // the component is re-rendered when 'count' or 'ids' are reassigned const count = appState.use('count');
   const ids = appState.use('ids');